ChrstphrHll/npc_gen/students/Sammen Axilya.md

 ---
 ### Description
 - 2nd year Human Paladin in Jettenia
-- straight platinum hair that's geled back, Pale Green eyes, and Tan skin
+- shoulder length wavy black hair that's wild, Pale Green eyes, and Tan skin
 - Is Dedicated and Absentminded, and has Creativity as their ideal

 ### Organizations